-6 Notes Payable November 30, 2021 Novembe er 30, 2020 Notes payable, unsecured bearing interest at Prime + 2% per annum and matures 90 days from the agreement date (February 27, 2013 - November 1, 2013).
+Notes payable, unsecured bearing interest at Prime + 2% per annum and matures 90 days from the agreement date (February 27, 2013 - November 1, 2013).
 Additionally, a 10% financing fee is satisfied on Maturity Date or closing on any private placement prior to Maturity Date.
 The lender may, if the Company announces a private placement of its common shares prior to Maturity Date, elect to have all or a portion of the principal and fee applied to the purchase of shares in the private placement at the same net (after commissions being paid) price being charged by the Company to other investors.

-150,032 146,237 Notes payable, unsecured bearing interest at Prime + 3% per annum and matures 90 days from the agreement date (March 4, 2013 - November 13, 2014).
+Notes payable, unsecured bearing interest at Prime + 3% per annum and matures 90 days from the agreement date (March 4, 2013 - November 13, 2014).
 Additionally, a 10% financing fee is satisfied on Maturity Date or closing on any private placement prior to Maturity Date.
 The lender may, if the Company announces a private placement of its common shares prior to Maturity Date, elect to have all or a portion of the principal and fee applied to the purchase of shares in the private placement at the same net (after commissions being paid) price being charged by the Company to other investors.

 Note payable, unsecured, at cost.
 Interest accrues at 7%.
-The loan and accrued interest is due March 31, 2022.
-The Note is convertible into common shares of the Company at the lowest discounted price allowable 574,457 557,509 under the TSX Venture Exchange.
-The Company has deemed the value of the conversion feature as not material.
-The 2020 loan had similar terms and was repaid in December 2020.
-128,926 47,730 \$ 853,415 \$ 751,476
+The loan and accrued interest is due March 1, 2023.
+The note was modified during the year, see note 7.